pallets/flask/docs/becomingbig.rst

 changes back if you decide to modify the framework.

-The downside of forking is of course that Flask extensions will most likely break because the new framework has a different import name and because of that forking should be the last resort.
+The downside of forking is of course that Flask extensions will most likely break because the new framework has a different import name.
+Furthermore integrating upstream changes can be a complex process, depending on the number of changes.
+Because of that, forking should be the very last resort.

 Scaling like a Pro
 ------------------